 Sheepdrove is also home to two areas of ancient woodland composed of veteran oaks and ash.
 Britain’s area of ancient woodland is minuscule at just 1.2 % of the UK and Sheepdrove is honoured to be home to two areas composed of veteran oaks and ancient ashes, one of which has swathes (or “droves”) of native bluebells in glades of coppiced nut trees under the giant trees.

 Sheepdrove’s chalk grassland is a very precious habitat for a wide range of butterflies including some of Britain’s rarest.
 The chalk absorbs the heat from sunshine and the thin soil supports the wild weeds and flowers required for breeding and feeding.
 Our butterfly banks provides an open, sunny area rich in the early successional herbs while our chalk scrape at Cockcrow Bottom hosts a variety of chalk grassland wildflowers, including Devil’s-bit Scabious – the caterpillar food plant for Marsh Fritillary.
 The grassland humps and hollows in Lynchets (the field takes it name from its medieval ridges and furrows) create a variety of microclimates for a wider range of plants and insects than flat field surfaces due to machine cultivation.
-These grassland humps and hollows create a variety of microclimates for a wider range of plants and insects than flat field surfaces due to machine cultivation.

 Bats at Sheepdrove